dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 ![Distribution_of_Continuous_Features_by_Target](/assets/img/distribution_of_continuous_features_by_target.png "Distributions of Continuous Features by Target")

 There is a histogram for each of the initial continuous features against the target variable (diagnosis of heart disease).
-This visualization allows you to see which of the predictor variables have noticeable differences in their distributions when split on the target and would therefore be useful in prediction  * A good example of this is "Maximum Heart Rate Achieved."
+This visualization allows you to see which of the predictor variables have noticeable differences in their distributions when split on the target and would therefore be useful in prediction
+* A good example of this is "Maximum Heart Rate Achieved."

 ![Serum_Cholesterol_Distribution_with_KDE_Overlaid](/assets/img/chol_data_transformation.png "Serum Cholesterol Distribution with KDE Overlaid")

+The above histograms show Serum Cholesterol on the left with no data transformation performed.
+Notice the high, positive kurtosis value (please note this value is an adjusted verison of Pearson's kurtosis, known as the excess kurtosis, where three is subtracted from the original kurtosis value to provide the comparison to a normal distribution - a value of 0.0 would be the excess kurtosis value of a normal distribution).
+This is a lepotkurtotic distribution, meaning there is more data in these tails than in the tails of a normal distribution.
+The positive skewness value indicates a right-tailed distribution (again, a value of 0.0 would indicate a normal distribution).
+The kernel density esimation, which can be thought of as a locally smoothed version of the histogram, is overlaid to help visualize the shape.
+Both components, the lepotkurtotic distribution and right-tailed distribution, can be seen in the visualization.

+The histogram to the right shows Serum Cholestorl with a Box-Cox transformation performed.
+Notice the much lower kurtosis value, although still postive and representing a lepotkurtotic distribution.
+The skewness value is nearly zero, representing much more normally-distributed data.
+Comparing the two histograms, it is evident the Box-Cox transformation was helpful in making the data into more of a normal distribution.
+This change makes it more useful for modeling purposes so the Box-Cox'd version of Serum Cholestorl will be used from here on out.

 Including the details above, this step also involved:
 * Statistical Analysis